Feed Ontario: Ontario Association of Food Banks

 Founded in 1992, the OAFB represented 125 food banks, and over 1,100 hunger-relief organizations across the province, including: urban and rural food banks, community kitchens, breakfast clubs and school meal programs, community food centres, emergency shelters, and seniors' facilities.
 The mission of the Ontario Association of Food Banks was to "strengthen communities by providing food banks with food, resources, and solutions that address both short and long-term food insecurity."

 Every year, the OAFB released a research report on hunger and food bank use in Ontario.
+This has continued after the rebranding.

 In 2015, the OAFB Hunger Report revealed: